kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/python-scripts/LSTM-TensorFlow-IO-Kafka/README.md

 The docker image has schema (cardata-v1.avsc) embedded.
 If you change the schema you will need to rebuild the docker image with file included.

-## Kubernetes Integration
+### Kubernetes Integration

 As you could see the docker image could run standalone so it should be easy to just parameterize the docker image into kubernetes yams.

-TensorFlow does support distributed training (e.g., through MirrorStrategy).
-I haven't had this part in place yet.
-But we could add distributed training in next phase.

-Note distributed training will requires special kubernetes settings (than simply launching the container).
-We could get it in place later.
+The file [deployment.yaml](deployment.yaml) is used in the Terraform build to automatically deploy the Python application as Pod using the `Deployment`  Kubernetes concept.

+## ML Process for Streaming Model Training and Inference

+Model training and model inference are separated processes.
+They can both run in the same application, or in separate applications.
+We will demonstrate both examples:

+1. Use the Python application [cardata-v1.py](cardata-v1.py) to train the model and do inference on other events.
+2. Save the model with the Python application and load the model into a Java application (TODO => e.g. Kafka Streams or KSQL) and do the model inference here - completelely separeated from the model training.

+### Create Model for Streaming Data

+There are quite a few ways to build a model for streaming data.

+Since training in tf.keras requires a feature dataset, and a label dataset, we will need to come up with a way to get feature and label.

+In normal situations, label could be done through alternative methods.
+For example, Car IoT device sensor data could be labels by human or ground truth.

+In our example, the field `failure_occurred` in the data set classifies any data point as either „true“ or „false“ depending on whether any of the failure modes occurred for the given model.
+This field is used as label for training the LSTM.
+The field will be predicted in real time to predict potential failures in new car sensor events.

+### Do Predictions

+After model has been trained, a different set of data could be passed to model.predict for inference.

+If you look into cardata-v1.py, we use the first 1000 records for training, and then use the next 200 records for inference.
+We could adjust these two values.

+For example, if you run the demo with 100000 instead of 25 simulated cars, you should increase these values to use more events for training and inference.

+### Write Predict Results back into another Kafka Topic

+To show a complete pipeline: Essentially, tensorflow reads data from Apache Kafka, do either training or inference (or both), then write the inference back to Kafka.
+Other programs could just pull the inference results from Kafka and do additional processing (e.g. by a real time alerting system, mobile app, or another batch analytics tool).

+In [cardata-v1.py](cardata-v1.py) we just concat the prediction results into a csv string.
+The string is written into a Kafka Topic.

+TODO Ideally we could also serialize the prediction result with Avro schema, so that it will be even easier for Kafka to process.

-## Details about Model Training with TensorFlow IO
+## Details about Model Training and Inference with TensorFlow IO

 In general, tensorflow-io is capable of providing either training or inference to tf.keras's high level API.

-### For Model Inference

-- Inference/predict is done through tf.keras' `model.predict()` in a streaming fashion. tensorflow-io will continue pulling data from Kafka stream and feed to model.predict() in a fashion similar to a pipeline.

-- tensorflow-io could also optionally write the predict result back in kafka (e.g., in another kafka topic).

-### For Model training
+### Model training

-- Training is done through tf.keras' `model.fit` in a streaming fashion as well.
+Training is done through tf.keras' `model.fit` in a streaming fashion as well.
 At each epoch run, tensorflow-io will continue pulling data from Kafka stream from the beginning to end, and feed to `model.fit`.
 Since training might invoke multiple epoch runs, tensorflow-io will repeat the iteration at each epoch run.

-### Batch

-- tf.keras's training or inference could always support batching.
-Batching serves multiple purposes: 1) to max the data flow to fit the GPU (if available), 2) to adjust input in neural network model.

-- tensorflow-io returns a `dataset` which you could easily adjust the batch by calling a method `dataset.batch(batch_size)`.

-- The returned dataset is always the variable to be passed to either model.fit or model.predict (prediction and training/fit requires slightly different dataset shape).

-### Model for streaming data

-There are quite a few ways to build a model for streaming data.

-Since training in tf.keras requires a feature dataset, and a label dataset, we will need to come up with a way to get feature and label.

-- In normal situations, label could be done through alternative methods.
-For example, I assume Car IoT device sensor data could be labels by human or ground truth.
-In the data set I receive, I couldn't find the label field though.

-- We could also create label based on history.
-For example, let's say we have history data from past month.
-We could assume past month most of the time the data is "normal".
-Then we could create a sliding window of, say, each day.
-We could use every data as the feature dataset, and the immediate next hour/min as the label data.
-If we have one month of data, then the feature set will be the sliding window of 1day from day 0 to day 29, and the label set will be from day 1+0hour to day 30+0hour.

- Ideally the first case (with ground truth labeling) would be better.
-But since I don't see label in the data I am using second case.

-In [cardata-v1.py](LSTM-TensorFlow-IO-Kafka/cardata-v1.py), you could see we are creating a `look_back` which is the window size, for feature dataset (dataset_x).
-I am also `skip(look_back)` for label dataset (dataset_y) because the first `look_back` we could only use it for feature. (the next 1 will be the label corresponding to the feature in first `look_back`).

-### Model.fit

-Model.fit will train the model.
 Once the model has been trained, it could be saved for later use (predict).
 It also could be used directly for predict.

-### Predict
+### Model Inference

-After model has been trained, a different set of data could be passed to model.predict for inference.

-If you look into cardata-v1.py, I use the first 1000 records for training, and then use the next 200 records for inference.
-We could adjust these two values.

-### Write predict results back into Kafka

-To show a complete pipeline: Essentially, tensorflow reads data from Apache Kafka, do either training or inference (or both), then write the inference back to Kafka.
-Other programs could just pull the inference results from Kafka and do additional processing if needed.

-In cardata-v1.py we just concat the prediction results into a csv string.
-The string is written into Kafka.
-Ideally we could also serialize the prediction result with Avro schema, so that it will be even easier for Kafka to process.
-We may need some discussion on what schema might be needed.
+Inference / predict is done through tf.keras' `model.predict()` in a streaming fashion. tensorflow-io will continue pulling data from Kafka stream and feed to model.predict() in a fashion similar to a pipeline.

+tensorflow-io could also optionally write the predict result back in kafka (e.g., in another kafka topic).
+This is what we do in our example to show an end-to-end ML pipeline.

+### Streaming vs. Batch Training and Inference

+tf.keras's training or inference could always support batching.
+Batching serves multiple purposes:

+1) to max the data flow to fit the GPU (if available)
+2) to adjust input in neural network model.

+tensorflow-io returns a `dataset` which you could easily adjust the batch by calling a method `dataset.batch(batch_size)`.

+The returned dataset is always the variable to be passed to either model.fit or model.predict (prediction and training / fit requires slightly different dataset shape).

 ## Open TODOs

-1. Add this Python container and usage to the quick start guide including automated scripting.

-2. Test with larger scale IoT data and see how much we can scale without breaking the Python code -> to find out what we can show in a demo without further changes

-3. Save the model to also allow the usage from another application (like a Kafka Streams or KSQLs app deployed in another container
+1. *Save the model* to also allow the usage from another application (like a Kafka Streams or KSQLs app deployed in another container).

-4. Depending on 1), implement the distributed training.
-I dont think this is urgent, but of course this overall demo has the right setup to show an impressive use case.
+2. *Implement the distributed training*: TensorFlow does support distributed training (e.g., through MirrorStrategy).
+Note distributed training will require special kubernetes settings (than simply launching the container).